-We are NOT accepting new patients with Aetna, Medicaid, Medicare, or EAP.
+We are NOT accepting patients with Tricare, Medicaid, Medicare, or EAP.

-ACC offers services provided by Master Level Counseling Interns at a discounted self-pay rate.
+ACC offers services from Master-Level Counseling Interns at a discounted self-pay rate of $40.

 Welcome to Anchor Counseling Centers!